isomerpages/moe-cjc-openhouse/_academic-information/Signature Programmes/English Language and Linguistics.md

 #### **Prerequisite/Suitability**

-Applicants will be selected based on their performance in a written selection test upon successful admission to CJC.
+Applicants will be considered based on their performance in a **written selection test** upon successful admission to CJC.

+The Indicative Grade Cut-off is A2 grade for O-Level English Language.&nbsp;

-Before applying, students should consider their interest in the English language and performance in the relevant subjects, especially O-Level English Language.
-Precision and flair in expression will stand applicants in good stead for a position on the programme.
+Before applying, students should consider their interest in the English language and related issues; precision and flair in expression will stand applicants in good stead for a position on the programme.

 #### **Microlesson**